Ken Kragen: Life and career

-Kenneth Allan Kragen was born on November 24, 1936 as the son of Billie Bercovich, a professional violinist, and Adrian Kragen, a noted tax lawyer.
+Kenneth Allan Kragen was born on November 24, 1936, as the son of Billie Bercovich, a professional violinist, and Adrian Kragen, a noted tax lawyer.
 His birthplace has been variously cited as Alameda or Berkeley, California.
 He attended the University of California, Berkeley and Harvard Business School.

 Kragen was personal manager to numerous musicians, including country music stars Trisha Yearwood, Travis Tritt, Dottie West and Kenny Rogers for many years.
 When Kragen was the executive producer of The Smothers Brothers Comedy Hour, he met Kenny Rogers and The First Edition and became their manager.
 Kragen was the executive producer of their show Rollin on the River.

-Kragen married Cathy Worthington in 1978 and had a daughter.
+Kragen married Cathy Worthington in 1978; they had a daughter.

 Charity events

-In 1985, he was instrumental in securing the talent that appeared on the fund-raising single and album We Are the World.
-Harry Belafonte contacted Kragen, who was then managing Lionel Richie and Kenny Rogers, about putting together a concert to help raise money for African causes.
-Kragen doubted that a concert would make enough of a difference and suggested a charity single instead, including about a dozen artists.
-However, response from musicians was overwhelming, and Kragen turned down several dozen artists who wished to appear on the song.
+In 1985, Kragen helped secure the singers who appeared on the fund-raising single and album We Are the World.
+Harry Belafonte contacted Kragen, who was managing Lionel Richie and Kenny Rogers, about putting together a concert to raise money for African causes.
+Kragen doubted that a concert would make enough of a difference and suggested a charity single instead.
+He originally envisioned a project with about a dozen artists, but musicians clamored to join, and Kragen ultimately included some four dozen and turned down several dozen more.

 The group, known as USA for Africa, included Michael Jackson, Richie, Bruce Springsteen, Cyndi Lauper, Rogers, and many other pop music stars of the day.
-According to Kragen, who brought Quincy Jones on board to produce the song, a record company president suggested that he also organize an album of unreleased songs by the same group of artists.
+According to Kragen, who brought on Quincy Jones to produce the song, a record company president suggested that he also organize an album of unreleased songs by the same group of artists.
 The project ultimately raised $64 million for poverty relief both in Africa and the US.
 A year later, Kragen organized another charity event, Hands Across America, a human chain across the contiguous United States that involved 6.5 million people.
 Kragen had been the manager for musician Harry Chapin, who, before his death in 1981, was a leading anti-hunger activist.
 Kragen, explaining his work on these benefit events, said, "I felt like Harry had crawled into my body and was directing everything."

-In 2010 Kragen founded HomeAid.net, an annual campaign and event to benefit America's homeless, with David Mathison.
+In 2010, Kragen founded HomeAid.net, an annual campaign and event to benefit America's homeless, with David Mathison.